-Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION websites.
+Row COMMISSION PROPOSAL COM(2016)593 EP TEXT P8_TA-PROV(2018)0337 A8-0245/2018 COUNCIL TEXT 9134/18 POSSIBLE COMPROMISE SOLUTION define the concept of press publication in a way that embraces only journalistic publications, published by a service provider, periodically or regularly updated in any media, for the purpose of informing or entertaining.
+Such publications would include, for instance, daily newspapers, weekly or monthly magazines of general or special interest and news websites.
 Periodical publications which are published for scientific or academic purposes, such as scientific journals, should not be covered by the protection granted to press publications under this Directive.
-This protection does not extend to acts of hyperlinking which do not constitute communication to the public. websites.
+This protection does not extend to acts of hyperlinking which do not constitute communication to the public. define the concept of press publication in a way that embraces only journalistic publications, published by a service provider, periodically or regularly updated in any media, for the purpose of informing or entertaining.
+Such publications would include, for instance, daily newspapers, weekly or monthly magazines of general or special interest and news websites.
 Periodical publications which are published for scientific or academic purposes, such as scientific journals, should not be covered by the protection granted to press publications under this Directive.
 This protection does not extend to acts of hyperlinking which do not constitute communication to the public.
-The protection shall also not extend to factual information which is reported in journalistic articles from a press publication and will therefore not prevent anyone from reporting such factual information.
-Union law.
+The protection shall also not extend to factual information which is reported define the concept of press publication in a way that embraces only journalistic publications, published by a service provider, periodically or regularly updated in any media, for the purpose of informing or entertaining.in any media, including on paper, in the context of an economic activity which constitutes a provision of services under Union law.
 The press publications to be covered are those whose purpose is to inform the general public and which are periodically or regularly updated.
 Such publications would include, for instance, daily newspapers, weekly or monthly magazines of general or special interest and news websites.
-Press publications contain mostly literary works but increasingly include other types of works and subject- matter, notably photographs and videos.
-Periodical publications wich are published for scientific or academic purposes, such as scientific journals, should not be covered by the protection granted to press publications under this Directive.
-This protection does not extend to acts of hyperlinking which do not
+Press publications contain mostly literary works but increasingly include other define the concept of press publications so that it only covers journalistic publications, published in any media, including on paper, in the context of an economic activity which constitutes a provision of services under Union law.
+The press publications to be covered would include, for instance, daily newspapers, weekly or monthly magazines of general or special interest, including subscription based magazines, and news websites.
+Press publications contain mostly literary works but increasingly include other types of works and subject-matter, notably photographs and videos.
+Periodical publications published for scientific or academic purposes, such as scientific journals, should not be covered by the protection granted to press publications in journalistic articles from a types of works and subject- under this Directive.
+Neither